bjornol/nginx_ssl_keycloak_mysql_redis-docker/README.md

    - `./init-letsencrypt.sh [staging | production] <domain1 domain2 ...> `

-> Note: In this example The mariadb is build from compose file to use timezone Europe/Oslo.
+> Note: The mariadb is build from compose file to use timezone Europe/Oslo.
 Remove if not needed.

 ## Handy styff
 This docker compose file sets up: